Welcome to Seattle Center

 Choose a language

 Throughout the year, Seattle Center hosts temporary art installations across our campus, enlivening the grounds and offering the public a unique and suprising engagement with art.
-Currently, we have two art installation initiatives, The Monorail Column Mural Project, and Seattle Center Sculpture Walk.
-Read more about both below!
+Currently, we have three art installation initiatives, The Monorail Column Mural Project, Celebrate Seattle Mural, and Seattle Center Sculpture Walk.
+Read more about each below!

 Seattle Center Sculpture Walk 2024

 Seattle Center is pleased to collaborate with Seattle Office of Arts & Culture to bring Seattle Center Sculpture Walk to campus as part of our Temporary Art Program.
 Yearly funding is provided by Seattle Center 1% for Arts Funds, Climate Pledge Arena and Seattle Kraken.
-Enjoy Seattle Center Sculpture Walk on our grounds, mid-August through January 2025.
+Enjoy Seattle Center Sculpture Walk on our grounds, mid-August through April 2025.
 The three artists this year were selected through a competitive process to receive commissions at Seattle Center.
-Stay tuned for this new round of artworks to be installed mid-August.

 Title: Jack the Giant